 What is Mindfulness?
 Mayo Clinic describes it as “A type of meditation in which you focus on being intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgment.”
 It is living in the moment without thinking about the past or the future.

 As you know, you cannot change what happened in the past, therefore; it is not productive to dwell on what-if scenarios about the past.
 It only prevents you from enjoying the present.
 The same thing could be said about the future.
 You can try and work hard to have a bright future and you should, but the things that you can do are limited within your reach.
 You do your part, and leave the rest to the Universe.

 Mindfulness is also praised by Health & Safety experts, as it means focusing on one thing at a time while giving your full attention to it.
 Which creates safer workplaces.

 So, how can you practice mindfulness?
 You can start by observing what is going on around you.
 Noticing your life with a little distance, instead of reacting emotionally.
-Smells, sounds, temperature, objects… Then focusing on your body, any aches, pains, your breathing, are you warm or cold.
-Being more and more aware of what you are doing, when and why.
+Smells, sounds, temperature, objects… Then focusing on your body, any aches, pains, your breathing, you are warm or cold.
+Being more and more aware of what you are doing, when, and why.

 Practicing Mindfulness will help you in many ways.
 Such as; relieving stress, improving sleep, helping with digestive problems, even losing weight – as you will be more aware of what you are putting into your mouth.
-Take your time, stop for a minute to smell the roses, appreciate the nature or your kid’s laughter.
+Take your time, stop for a minute to smell the roses, appreciate nature or your kid’s laughter.
 Try not to get lost in the labyrinth of life.
 Because; “On ne se baigne jamais deux fois dans le même fleuve” – You can never step into the same river twice.